 Go under your network adapter’s Internet Protocol Version 4 (TCP/IPv4) and change the existing entries with one of the three.
 Do the same for IPv6 if necessary.

 How DNS Traffic Filtering Solutions Need to Adapt to HTTPS

 As most organizations are already aware, a DNS traffic filtering solution is crucial for their cybersecurity environment.
 But while most organizations are already using a DNS traffic filter, the dilemma brought on by DoH is that compatibility issues may arise once browsers start using DoH by default.

-In laymen’s terms, here’s what can be problematic.
 DNS traffic filtering solutions are using the settings built-in Operating Systems to perform DNS queries.
-But if the browser (whether it be Chrome or Mozilla) will no longer use the standard DNS port (53) for queries and instead switch to the DoH one (443), the traffic filtering solution will lose sight of those queries.
+But if the browser no longer uses the standard DNS port (53) for queries and instead switches to the DoH one (443), the traffic filtering solution will lose sight of those queries.

-While DoH indeed brings more privacy by default, it should not be confused with compliance or security.
-Companies should still be warned that DoH is not enough for security.
+While DoH indeed brings more privacy by default, it should not be expected to replace compliance or security measures.
+Companies should still be warned that DoH does not replace other cybersecurity policies and tools.

-On the downside, when the DNS queries from the browser are wrong (or intentionally misled by malicious 3rd parties), the DNS traffic filter might have trouble catching on.
+On the downside, when the DNS queries from the browser are wrong or intentionally misled by threat actors, the DNS traffic filter might have trouble catching on.
 Also, DNS over HTTPS protocols might be used to display the ads which would have otherwise been blocked (since these solutions circumvent filters).

 This is why when choosing a DNS traffic filter provider, you need to make sure that they support DNS over HTTPS correctly.
-Our Heimdal™ Threat Prevention solution is currently developing a solid integration of DoH.
+Our Heimdal™ Threat Prevention solution, for example, comes with a solid integration of DoH.